 - Restore operations faster and reduce downtime

-- Avoid the devastating loss of both data and business continuity
+- Avoid the loss of both data and business continuity

 How to Make Your Backup Ransomware-Ready